tmjssz/microraiden/microraiden/stale_state_attack/geth-cluster/README.md

-# Ethereum dev network with microraiden
+# Ethereum dev network with µRaiden

 This repo contains a python script running a local Ethereum network with one miner and two light nodes for development use.